 New York - Incase,

-which announced it was entering the headphones category last month
+which announced it was entering the headphones category last month, held a

 press preview here this week to show off its new wares.